Whale fall: Contrast with other large food-falls

 There have also been studies based on the carcasses of other, non-mammalian marine vertebrates that have fallen to the deep sea.
 In particular, the chance discovery of a whale shark carcass and three mobulid ray carcasses led to observations on the communities that form surrounding large elasmobranch falls as opposed to whale falls.
 Whale sharks inhabit waters of roughly 1,000 meters depth regularly, which suggests it could be a regular form of food fall in areas where it is abundant.
 Many eelpouts (Zoarcidae) were found surrounding the whale shark with some evidence of direct feeding as boreholes were observed on the carcass.
 Another theory suggests that the eelpouts were waiting for their main prey, amphipods and other small benthic animals.
 The three rays found were at different stages of decomposition, leading to varying assemblages found surrounding the individuals.
 A higher abundance of scavengers was found surrounding the more intact individuals, including scavengers typical of whale falls like hagfish.
 Around the least intact individual a bacterial mat was observed in the zone of enrichment, but no clams or mussels typical of whale falls were seen.

 Overall, the four carcasses observed showed no evidence of progression past the scavenger stage.
 The size limitations, as well as physiological differences between large elasmobranchs and whales more than likely causes the changes observed in the communities surrounding their respective carcasses.
 Osedax worms have the ability to extract collagen from bones as well as lipids, enabling them to sustain themselves on bones other than the lipid-rich remains of whales.
 Although no Osedax were found on the non-mammalian remains in this study, their absence may have been due to the timing of observation, and the Osedax had not yet colonized the carcasses.
 Various studies on smaller cetaceans and other marine vertebrate food falls come to similar conclusions that these falls bring a large amount of new organic material to depth, but support mostly a scavenger community, as opposed to the diverse assemblage seen at whale falls.
 This conclusion can be drawn based on the knowledge that large whales have much higher lipid content in their bulk composition and bone marrow, which supports the diverse communities present in succession at whale falls.

-Researchers have compared sauropod carcasses to modern whale-fall events, recognizing that sauropods reached the size of modern cetaceans.
-Sauropod carcasses may have been energy rich reservoirs, and because they did not float great distances, may have been the primary resources of many terrestrial carnivorous dinosaurs.
+Researchers have compared sauropod carcasses to modern whale fall events.
+The largest carcasses would have been energy rich reservoirs, and it has been argued that they may have been the primary resources of many terrestrial carnivorous dinosaurs, which were argued to have been obligate scavengers.
+A single dead sauropod would have had enough calories to sustain multiple big theropods for weeks or months, and since they were terrestrial, sauropod carcasses didn't float over long distances or sink into the depths so they were more available to local carnivores than modern whale falls.